 Understand your Customers.
 PeopleMetrics’ research has shown that highly engaged customers recommend an organization twice as often as those who are ambivalent about the brand.
 Therefore, it’s crucial to understand your customers so that you can keep them happy enough to recommend your service to others.
 And the best way to get to understand your customer?
 Listen to them.
 Implement a Voice of the Customer program, act on customer satisfaction feedback, and make customer feedback the driving force behind your decision making.

 Capture and Capitalize on Positive Feedback.
 As we saw above, customer testimonials, even from complete strangers, are trusted more than traditional forms of advertising.
 From informational pamphlets to your website to social media outlets, there are plenty of places where customer testimonials can influence potential clients.
-Seek customer feedback systems (including customer engagement software) that allow you to capture and maximize positive feedback.
+Seek customer feedback systems (including customer experience management software) that allow you to capture and maximize positive feedback.
 PeopleMetrics’ Voice of the Customer program instantly sends a Passionate Promoter alert when a customer raves about your services in their questionnaire responses, giving your managers the opportunity to identify what makes your Fully Engaged customers tick.

 Locate and Emulate Your Brand Ambassadors.
 Every company has employees who consistently provide amazing service—the kind of service that leaves customers raving to their friends and family.
 We call those employees Brand Ambassadors because their dedication creates loyal, returning customers.
 Many companies have no idea who these individuals are, but a well-designed Voice of the Customer solution will give your customers a chance to tell you and your managers a chance to learn from them.
 Recognizing employees who go above and beyond for your customers is the first step in making excellence contagious and curing your organization of average experiences.